bramstroker/zf2-form/README.md

 In case a client side version of the validation rule doesn't exist a fallback is done using ajax.
 For basic usage examples see the sandbox project [StrokerFormSandbox](https://github.com/bramstroker/zf2-form-sandbox).

+## BC Breaks since 1.0.0

+- Support for PHP versions lower than 5.6 is dropped.
+- `StrokerForm\Renderer\JqueryValidate\Rule\RuleInterface` has been extended with a new method `canHandle`.
+This method is called on a rule to check if it can process a certain validator.
+When you have some custom rules you'll need to update them to implement this new method.

 ## BC Breaks since 0.1.0

 For the new version you need to copy `config/strokerform.global.php.dist` to your projects `config/autoload` dir.